Zylox/Programmable-Robot-Simulation/README.md

 the alternative I would reccomend is http://octave.sourceforge.net/ which also has installers for windows and mac.
 Sometimes when using the installer, the console you get doesn't give you the prompt properly.
 In this situation, add -i --line-editing at the end of your shortcut target (on windows anyway).
 I know it works on octave 3.6.4 through 3.8.
 I don't know any reason it wouldn't work on other versions though.
+For Fedora Linux/RHEL, simply type "sudo yum install octave" in the terminal.
-For Linux, its a bit more complicated, but can be found by googling.
+For other Linux, its a bit more complicated, but can be found by googling.
 You will also need to have java runtime environment installed, which many people probably already do.

 To run: